brhannan/sl-ksp/README.md

 - Check the KSP window.
 Accept the kRPC connection request if a kRPC prompt appears.
 - Press the Launch button in the Simulink model.
 - Watch the altimeter climb.
-Takeoff is automated, landing is left as an exercise for the reader.
+Landing is left as an exercise for the reader.
 (Note to self: add lander logic.)

 ## To do
 - [x] Refactor TX, RX blocks so that they share one kRPC object.
-- [ ] Retrieve images from KSP to use for navigation.
+- [ ] Add image capture tools for optical nav simulation.
-- [ ] Package as toolbox.
+- [x] Package as toolbox.